baobab-tech/waterconflict/scripts/README.md

 uv run scripts/distill_to_static.py baobabtech/water-conflict-classifier --test

 # 2. Test the static model
-uv run scripts/inference_static.py "Taliban attack workers at the Kajaki Dam in Afghanistan"
+uv run scripts/inference_static.py "Military group attack workers at the Kajaki Dam in Afghanistan"

 # Or use in Python code:
 python -c "